fscorrupt/Posterizarr/README.md

     - Additionally, an `ImageChoices.csv` file is generated to store all the selected download options and essential information.
     - Send notification via apprise or discord [Click here for Example pictures.](#webhook).
 - **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex servers, enhancing versatility.
-- **Poster/Background/TitleCard Creation**: It searches fanart/tmdb/tvdb for textless posters/backgrounds/titlecards and resizes the downloaded image to 3840x2160, fallback is grabbing a poster from imdb.
+- **Poster/Background/TitleCard Creation**: It searches fanart/tmdb/tvdb/Plex for posters/backgrounds/titlecards and resizes the downloaded image to 3840x2160, fallback is grabbing a poster from imdb.

 Upon initial execution, the script may take some time to run as it compiles necessary data.
 Subsequent runs efficiently create missing posters, bypassing existing assets in the directory.